- 4400 Cutler Avenue NE Albuquerque, NM 87110

 New Mexico's economy relies on skilled workers in energy, construction, manufacturing, and healthcare.
 Trade schools provide the hands-on training needed to enter these fields quickly, often in less than two years.
 Whether you're in Albuquerque, Las Cruces, Santa Fe, or rural communities, there are accredited programs available statewide.

-Many New Mexico trade schools work closely with local employers, unions, and apprenticeship programs to help graduates transition into the workforce immediately after completion.
+Many New Mexico trade schools work closely with local employers, unions, and apprenticeship programs to connect graduates with opportunities after completion; timelines and outcomes vary by location and job market.

 Central New Mexico Community College is a leading choice for HVAC, welding, nursing, and IT.
 DACC and SFCC also offer strong programs in renewable energy and skilled trades.